 Recently, Alice from our reception team saw me walk down the stairs with my Way We Do t-shirt on.
-She commented on my shirt pointing at the logo “oh, that reminds me of Wonder Woman”.
-Immediately, I felt an immense sense of pride wash over me.
+She commented on the logo, saying “That reminds me of Wonder Woman!”
+I felt an immense sense of pride immediately wash over me.

 Although the designs are very different, the Way We Do brand is often likened to prestige logos like Volkswagen, Bentley, or Breitling.
 These brands represent quality, so being associated with these brands places us in the right crowd to hang out with.